How to write a solid pentest RFP: A guide for procurement

 Questions to include in a penetration test RFP

-A well-crafted pentest RFP elicits comprehensive, actionable responses.
+A solid Request for Proposal elicits comprehensive, actionable responses.
 To achieve this, the questions you include are vital.
-Here are some must-ask questions that you should have answers for to back the evaluation:
+Here are some must-ask questions that can help you evaluate a pentest company:

 Evaluating responses and making a decision

-The journey from issuing an RFP to finally selecting a penetration testing provider is intricate and pivotal.
-This stage demands a meticulous analysis of all responses to ensure that your selection aligns with your immediate testing needs and fortifies your cybersecurity stance in the longer term.
+The journey from issuing an RFP to selecting a penetration testing provider requires meticulous analysis of all responses to ensure your choice aligns with your immediate testing needs and strengthens your cybersecurity posture over the long term.

 Initial screening & technical evaluation